MikeHughesKent/PyHoloscope/docs/source/functions.rst

 To perform an initial coarse search to identify the region likely to have the best focus, provide the number of search regions to split the search range into in ``coarseSearchInterval``.

-.. py:function:: focus_score_curve(img, wavelength, pixelSize, depthRange, nPoints, method [, background = None, window = None, scoreROI = None, margin = None])
+.. py:function:: focus_score_curve(img, wavelength, pixelSize, depthRange, nPoints, method [, background = None, window = None, scoreROI = None, margin = None, precision = 'single'])

 Produce a plot of focus score against depth, mainly useful for debugging erroneous focusing Returns a tuple of (numpy vector of scores, numpy vector of dpeth).

-.. py:function:: propagator(gridSize, wavelength, pixelSize, depth)
+.. py:function:: propagator(gridSize, wavelength, pixelSize, depth, precision = 'single')

 Creates Fourier domain propagator for refocusing using angular spectrum method. ``GridSize`` is the size of the square image (in pixels) that will be refocused, ``wavelength`` is wavelength of light, ``pixelSize`` is size of camera pixels (as projected onto imaging plane if there is system magnification), ``depth`` is desired refocus distance. ``wavelength``, ``pixelSize`` and ``depth`` should be in the same units.
-Returns a 2D complex numpy array.
+Returns a 2D complex numpy array (single precision) unless ``precision = double`` is passed.

+.. py:function:: propagator_numba(gridSize, wavelength, pixelSize, depth, precision = 'single')

+Numba optimised version of propagator.
+The arguments are the same as for propagator, but the output will be single precision regardless of the ``precision`` argument.

 .. py:function:: refocus(img, propagator [, imgIsFourier = False, cuda = True])